 This visa is perfect for those who want to explore all Malaysia offers without worrying about renewing their visa each time they enter the country.

 Other types of visas would allow you to work in Malaysia, such as investor and professional visit passes.

 An investor must make a fixed deposit of at least $2 million at any Malaysian bank.
 You can withdraw the amount after 5 years.

-With that said, Malaysia digital nomad visa called the DE Rantau Nomad Pass is the only visa you should go for!
+With that said, the Malaysia digital nomad visa, called the DE Rantau Nomad Pass, is the only visa you should go for!
 But why should you pick Malaysia to become your next digital nomad destination?

 Malaysia for Digital Nomads?